maddagada/Event-Mania/app/Documentation.md

      I can see an email address

- 3. As a User I would like to know what all the party supplies they have, so I can contact them based on availability of item.
+ 3. As a User I want to know what all the rental party supplies they have, so I can contact them based on availability of item.

   ###### Acceptance Criteria: